THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 If you want a slightly softer approach, Modern Gray is lighter and a bit WARMER than Agreeable Gray.
 However, it has a VERY similar look with passive warmth and subtle undertones.

-While the natural light distorts the bottom left corner of this photo, you can expect Modern Gray to look more like the top cabinets and far right.
+While natural light distorts the bottom left corner of this photo, Modern Gray will look more like the top cabinets and far right.

 SIMILAR PAINT COLORS TO COMPARE WITH MODERN GRAY – COMPARISON IS KEY!